savonet/liquidsoap-full/website/content/doc-1.3.0/settings.md

 ```

 Number of event queues accepting any kind of task.
 There should at least be one.
-Having more can be useful to avoid that
+Having more can be useful to make sure that
 trivial request resolutions (local files) are not delayed because of
 a stalled download.
 But N stalled download can block N queues anyway.